 Step 3: Start Your WordPress Blog

-Once you’ve purchased your car and its parking spot, it’s time to create that pretty schnazzy parking garage.
-There are a lot of services you could use to create a blog, from Squarespace and Ghost to Joomla and Wix.
+Once you’ve set up you’ve chosen your domain and set up your web-hosting, it’s time to start your blog.
+There are a lot of services you could use to create a blog – from Squarespace and Ghost to Joomla and Wix.
 But let’s not mess around here, WordPress is the best.
 It has the best themes, the coolest features and plugins, and all of the big bloggers you love and follow, use it.

 Starting a WordPress blog is easy (and it’s FREE).
 Simply log in to your CPanel on Bluehost (with the login credentials they emailed you), select “One-Click installs” and follow the simple steps.Now that you’ve got a catchy domain and WordPress downloaded, you’re almost there!